jjcurtin/lectures_other/2021/TedX/talk_materials/digital_theraputics.md

-# Smart Digital Therapeutics in Mental Healthcare: Promise, Progress, and Pitfalls
+# Digital Therapeutics in Mental Healthcare: Promise, Progress, and Pitfalls
+# Smart Digital Therapeutics vs. the Mental Healthcare Crisis
+# Smart Digital Therapeutics Combat the Mental Healthcare Crisis
+# Smart Digital Therapeutics: A Tool Whose Time Has Come
+# Smart Digital Therapeutics: Tipping the scale in the mental health crisis
+# Better Mental Healthcare May Be Only An App Away

 ## The Mental Healthcare Crisis
 <!--Image of my dad?
 He is a real person!-->

 My dad is a good man.
 But he has struggled with his use of alcohol for his entire adult life.
 It shaped our family.
 He is almost 80 years old now and he has never received any treatment.